ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 ### What do I do if my website isn't working properly?

 There are several reasons why your website might not be working properly.
-To identify the cause, start by checking that none of your subscriptions need to be **renewed** by logging into your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+To identify the cause, start by verifying that none of your subscriptions need to be **renewed** by logging into your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).

 Then check out the [current events on our infrastructure](https://www.status-ovhcloud.com/).
 If all of your services are active and are not affected by any incidents or maintenance, please carry out a more in-depth diagnostic.